 Historic village of Sabbathday Lake Shaker Village is 12 miles away.

-Rural and historic twin cities are set on the riverbanks of the revitalized Androscoggin River.
-The setting offers the wealth of walkable river-fronts, parks, biking and walking trails, such as Lake Auburn and the 357-acre Thorncrag Bird Sanctuary.
+Twin cities are set on the riverbanks of the Androscoggin River.
+The setting offers the wealth of walkable river-fronts, parks, biking and walking trails on Lake Auburn, or on 357-acre Thorncrag Bird Sanctuary.
 There are 4 golf courses, several pristine state parks, dozen of freshwater beaches, apple picking and blueberries Picking.
 Maine offers all sorts of campgrounds, RV parks, rental cabins, cottages and lodges. campmaine.com, www.campwithme.com, www.themainehighlands.com.

 Norway and South Paris boast gemstone quarries, where you can go mining for tourmaline, quartz, rose quartz or crystal.